Slider

 With Reference Scale

-Render annotations (like a reference scale) as a sibling of Slider — content outside the Slider root doesn't need the slider's context, so it avoids the label/value composition rules.
-A SliderLabel child keeps the visible label above the track.
+Render annotations like a reference scale as a sibling of Slider.
+Content outside the Slider root doesn't need slider context, so it skips the label/value composition rules; a SliderLabel child still keeps the visible label above the track.

 Disabled State